Troubleshoot blocked .NET Framework installations and uninstallations

 In rare cases, you may be asked to restart your system more than once if Windows has detected a number of missing updates and is restarting to install the next update in the queue.

-Also see How to obtain the latest version of the Windows Update Agent to help manage updates on a computer on the Microsoft Support website.
+Also see How to update the Windows Update Agent to the latest version on the Microsoft Support website.